Dr. Michele Carbone

 Dr. Carbone worked at the National Institutes of Health in Bethesda, Maryland, from 1986‑1994.
 He transitioned to the University of Chicago, where he was the Director of Thoracic Oncology and a pathology professor from 1994‑2006.
 Finally, he joined the University of Hawaii Cancer Center staff in 2006.

 Dr. Carbone’s medical background is in mesothelioma pathology.
-His research focuses on how this cancer develops and grows.
+His research focuses on how this cancer develops, spreads, and can be treated with targeted therapy.

 He works with Dr. Paul Morris, a thoracic surgeon at the Queen’s Medical Center in Honolulu.
 Dr. Morris is the main surgeon for pleural mesothelioma cases coming to the state of Hawaii.